 Tony Stark is about to launch the Howard Satellite, an advancement in surveillance technology that will allow the US to spy on its enemies, when the launch is attacked by mercenaries in power suits.
 Tony goes up against the leader of the group who wears a highly advanced nanotech suit that is melded with its wearer’s biology, only to discover that the leader is a mere teenager.
 Taken in by S.H.I.E.L.D. in the aftermath and with Rhodey in critical condition, Tony defies Nick Fury’s orders and breaks out of the flying fortress.
 Hunted by S.H.I.E.L.D. agents, he goes rogue in an effort to track down the wearer of the suit.
 Joining forces with Frank ‘The Punisher’ Castle, Tony discovers that the wearer is Ezekiel Stane, the son of his former business partner/enemy Obadiah Stane.
 Ezekiel has created the Technovore, a highly advanced nanotech system with which he intends to become the next evolutionary step and harness the Howard Satellite to destroy all life on Earth.

 Rise of Technovore was released the same time as the live-action Iron Man Three (2013).
 It takes the route that a number of other film franchises and computer game adaptations have of recent – that of going anime.
-This is a fad that began with The Animatrix (2003) and has been taken up by other works such as Final Fantasy VII: Advent Children (2005), Highlander: The Search for Vengeance (2007), Batman: Gotham Knight (2008), Resident Evil: Degeneration (2008), Halo Legends (2010), Mass Effect: Paragon Lost (2012), Resident Evil: Damnation (2012), Starship Troopers: Invasion (2012), Resident Evil: Vendetta (2017), Starship Troopers: Traitor of Mars (2017) and Batman Ninja (2018).
+This is a fad that began with The Animatrix (2003) and has been taken up by other works such as Final Fantasy VII: Advent Children (2005), Highlander: The Search for Vengeance (2007), Batman: Gotham Knight (2008), Resident Evil: Degeneration (2008), Halo Legends (2010), Mass Effect: Paragon Lost (2012), Resident Evil: Damnation (2012), Starship Troopers: Invasion (2012), Resident Evil: Vendetta (2017), Starship Troopers: Traitor of Mars (2017), Batman Ninja (2018) and Altered Carbon: Resleeved (2020).
 This film’s director Hiroshi Hamasaki had previously co-directed Highlander: The Search for Vengeance.

 Rise of Technovore also follows on closely in continuity from the Marvel Cinematic Universe, unlike the other Marvel animated films.
 The film, for instance, goes with the cinematic interpretations of Jarvis as an A.I., a goateed Tony Stark and an African-American Nick Fury rather than their very different comic-book counterparts.
 Even the design of the S.H.I.E.L.D. flying carrier has been borrowed straight out of The Avengers.
 There are also guest appearances from a number of other Marvel characters, including Black Widow, Hawkeye, Nick Fury and especially The Punisher (voiced by Norman Reedus), whom Tony teams up with while on the run from S.H.I.E.L.D.